AeosMap/Theia/README.md

     - Save and close the file.
 The modifications will be automatically added for the orange team.

 - #### Add Neutral Pokémon <a name="section-en-neutre"></a>
-    - Get the image of the Pokémon of your choice, in this example we will add Natu.
-Preferably with a transparent background (.png format) and equals length and width.
+    - Get the image of the Pokémon of your choice (in this example we will add Natu), preferably with a transparent background (.png format) and equals length and width.
-    - Save the image in the Wild Pokémon folder : Aeos-Kit/ressources/wild_pokemon/
+    - Save the image in the Wild Pokémon folder : Theia/ressources/wild_pokemon/
     <br><img src="https://raw.githubusercontent.com/CapitaineBaguette/Aeos-Kit/v1.0-release/ressources/notice/folder_wild_pokemon.png" alt="Wild Folder Image" title="Wild Folder Image">
     - Find the \<!-- NEUTRAL POKEMON --> section. <img src="https://raw.githubusercontent.com/CapitaineBaguette/Aeos-Kit/v1.0-release/ressources/notice/section_neutral.png" alt="Wild Section Image" title="Wild Section Image">
     - Copy the section of the last Pokémon (\<!-- INDEEDEE -->) and paste it in a new line. <img src="https://raw.githubusercontent.com/CapitaineBaguette/Aeos-Kit/v1.0-release/ressources/notice/copy_indeedee.png" alt="Indeedee Copy Image" title="Indeedee Copy Image">